 Skin the kiwis, cut them up and freeze them for later use.
 To avoid them freezing in a large lump, kiwi can go through the same process as with strawberries and other fruits which is flash freezing.

 After cutting the kiwi into pieces, you can carefully set it on a tray.
 Keep all the chunks separate and in a single layer.

 Fast freeze the tray of uncovered kiwi for several hours.
 I’ve had success with a 5-hour fast freeze.

 Remove the tray from the freezer and transfer the frozen pieces of kiwi to Ziploc freezer bags or other appropriate containers for long-term storage 7.

 Make sure the bag you use is a freezer bag.
 They’re more durable and seal better than regular bags.
-They cost a little more but you can find affordable ones listed on Amazon by clicking here, freezer bags.
+They cost a little more but you can find affordable ones.

 When storing the kiwi in this manner, you’ll want to remove as much air from the container as possible.
 More air means more freezer burn over the long term.
 For this reason, freezer bags, as opposed to rigid containers, are a more sensible option because they open up less.